About

 A YEAR OF BLOGGING

-Here are my thoughts about the first year of blogging:
+Here were my thoughts about the first year of blogging:

 I’ve now been blogging for a year, and I’ve certainly been enjoying it.
 It has allowed me to follow out many creative threads–and within a community.
 When I started I originally if privately defined the blog as a place for my own work and that of my community.
 I thought of community loosely–including people I saw frequently, students, old friends, family, and lines of connections that would include people like my step cousin’s friends.
 Of course the internet extended this even further, but it is a definition that works for me.